xrgpublic/C-Projects/Project 2/ReadME.txt

 This program either finds a solution to an expression or returns whether an expression is true or false(returns 1 for true and 0 for false)
+In the word document, you can find test cases and see the how the program looks when it is run.

 User Guide:
 •	Put all files in same folder except for the word doc.